fboucquez/symbol-bootstrap/docs/clean.md

 It removes the target folder deleting the generated configuration and data

-This is an OFFLINE command.
+This command can be used in OFFLINE mode.

 * [`symbol-bootstrap clean`](#symbol-bootstrap-clean)